Kabul, Israel: Israel

 Currently, there are five mosques in the town.
-In 1974, it received the status of local council by the Israeli government.
+In 1974, it received the status of local council by the government.

 Demographics

 In 1859 the population was estimated as being 400.
 In a 1922 census by the British Mandate of Palestine, Kabul had 365 inhabitants, rising to 457 in 1931.
 According to the Israel Central Bureau of Statistics, the town of Kabul had a population of 7,134 in 1995, rising to 9,400 in 2005.
 Its inhabitants are mostly Muslims.
 Kabul's prominent families are Rayan, Hamoud, Taha, Morad, Hamdony, Ibrahim, Hebi, Uthman, Ashkar, Sharari, Akari, Badran and Bouqai.
 The town hosts a large number of Internally displaced Palestinians from the nearby destroyed villages of al-Birwa, al-Damun, Mi'ar and al-Ruways.
 All of the inhabitants are Arab citizens of Israel, mostly adherents of Islam.